FahimJadid/Numnum-react-refresher/08 - Episode Eight/Readme.md

 - Phase: 1: Render Phase: When the component is mounting; first of all the constructor is called.
 Then the render is called.
 This combination of constructor and render is the render phase.
 Then react updates the DOM.

 - Phase: 2: Commit Phase: When the DOM is updated then the componentDidMount is called.
 And this is the second phase of mounting.

+- let's visualize with our application's About and UserClass component for better understanding.
+  About component will be mounted:

+  - 1. parent constructor(About)
+  - 2. parent render(About)
+       Starts the lifecycle of first child of UserClass component:
+    - 3. first child constructor(UserClass)
+    - 4. first child render(UserClass)
+         Now because there are two children of UserClass component, so that componentDidMount of the first child will not be called yet.
+Instead it will batch the render phase for the children of UserClass component.
+So, it will go to the second child of UserClass component for rendering.
+    - 5. second child constructor(UserClass)
+    - 6. second child render(UserClass)
+         Now the render phase is completed for the children of UserClass component.
+So, it will batch the commit phase together.
+And it will call the componentDidMount of the first child & second child of UserClass component.
+    - 7. first Child component Did mount(UserClass)
+    - 8. second Child component Did mount(UserClass)
+  - 9. parent component Did mount(About)

+- `So, why we use batching because it's faster.
+Because the DOM manipulation or updationg is expensive.
+So, react tries to batch up all children in the render and also the componentDidMount.
+And that's why it's faster.
+So react is first of all batching the render phase for both children and then batching the commit phase for both the children.`